 Lori is the founding Artistic Director of the Grand Rapids Women’s Chorus and has served in that role since its founding in 1996.
 Passionate about expanding the depth of repertoire for women’s voices, she has collaborated with the Grand Rapids Women’s Chorus (GRWC) to commission and perform nine original works by women composers.
-Her advocacy was recognized in 2006 when she was honored with a YWCA TRIBUTE!
+She is proud to have been honored with a YWCA TRIBUTE!
 Award in the Performing Arts category.

-Since June of 2013, Lori is the Executive and Artistic Director of the Girls Choral Academy where she works to “Give Girls a Voice”, providing girls throughout West Michigan an opportunity to build confidence and community through choral music.
+From 2013-2022, Lori was employed as the Executive and Artistic Director of the Girls Choral Academy where she worked to “Give Girls a Voice”, providing girls throughout West Michigan an opportunity to build confidence and community through choral music.

 As an arranger, Lori published Iraqi Peace Song, a traditional Iraqi lullaby written by Knut Reiersrud and premiered by the GRWC in 2007.

 Lori received her Bachelor of Arts degree in Music from Aquinas College and is a member of the American Choral Directors’ Association, Michigan School Vocal Music Association and Chorus America.

 Blithe filled the roles of accompanist, assistant director and soloist from 1998 to 2011 with the GRWC and is back after eight years in Pittsburgh, PA.
 She directs the small ensemble “Lady Oak” and works closely with Lori Tennenhouse, the artistic director, to meet the needs of this ever-growing community chorus.

 Blithe earned her bachelor’s degree in music education from San Diego State University and master’s from Western Michigan University, also in music education.
 She taught for 25 years in public education, mostly as a middle school choral and musical theatre director where she directed many junior versions of major Broadway shows.
 Her choirs earned high ratings at district and state festivals.